First Year CS Guide

 Tips

-So you’ve gotten into the courses you like, and you’ve planned out your timetable well.
+So you’ve gotten into the courses you like and you’ve planned out your timetable well.
 Now, you need to succeed in them!
-How do you learn the content well, and get a decent grade?
-Here are some best resources to help you succeed.
+How do you learn the content well and get a decent grade?
+Here are some of the best resources to help you succeed.

 1. Attend Lectures